Linux System Administation #1

 These are items that you, as security student, must know at a bare

-page on the commands, before trying them out.
+minimum.
+Read the man page on the commands, before trying them out.

 or set aside a root-dedicated terminal, with a distinctly different

-appearance, where you have logged in as root
+appearance, where you have logged in as root.

 2 Terminology